interstateone/juke/README.md

 - **animationSpeed** Speed of album art animation (in milliseconds)
 - **debug** Spits out lots of stuff to the console

 Juke uses a JSON object to store global and track metadata.
-This includes a start marker (in seconds), artist name and track name for each track.
+This includes a start marker, artist name and track name for each track.
 The JSON object can be passed to Juke as a string or as a URL to a file with this information.
-This part of Juke is a bit tedious right now, and it can take some testing to get the album art to advance right when you want.
+You can format the markers as raw seconds or "mm:ss".

 <pre>
 {
-	"duration": "500",
+	"duration": "8:20",
 	"tracks":
 	[
 		{